-The transmitter can be upgraded with an internal audio processor, available from Nautel (Nautel part # 235-5575), which is mounted on a tray inside the exciter/controller assembly.
-For installation instructions, refer to Quick Guide QG22001, provided with the purchased Orban Inside Kit, or the detailed video on the VX Documentation USB.
+The VX series transmitter can be upgraded with an internal audio processor, available from Nautel (Nautel part # 235-5575), which is mounted on pillars on top of the power supply.

+Refer to QG22001, provided with the Orban Inside kit or the detailed video on installing the Orban Audio Processor on the VX Documentation USB.